btomala/teapot/README.md

 For more look in to the `HttpMockSpec`

+If somethings goes wrong, server response with 418 "I'm a teapot" status.

 Test must executed sequential or create new instance of server for every test/suit.

 ## todo